 Think – Business Incubator!
 We will help you with all things depicted on the diagram, all while you are still at school.

-Students in the WEA will study 4 university approved subjects, of which one of these will be Level 3 Business Studies.
+Students in Openground will study 4 university approved subjects, of which one of these will be Level 3 Business Studies.

 - 4 periods per day will be for the teaching and learning of your 4 UE approved subjects (including Level 3 Business Studies)

-- 2 periods per day will be spent in the WEA room learning about business and working on setting up your own business.
+- 2 periods per day will be spent in the Openground room learning about business and working on setting up your own business.

 (From Mid-Year, this will become 3 periods per day once the content for Level 3 Business has been completed)

-Throughout the year the start-up businesses will be supported by the Director of the Westlake Academy and business mentors.
-WEA students will also have the time to complete short courses, attend seminars/talks in key areas, appropriate to the skills they need to develop such as building resilience, problem solving, communication skills, market validation, financial decision making (eg using Xero).
+Throughout the year the start-up businesses will be supported by the Director of Openground and business mentors.
+Openground students will also have the time to complete short courses, attend seminars/talks in key areas, appropriate to the skills they need to develop such as building resilience, problem solving, communication skills, market validation, financial decision making (eg using Xero).
 They will also get to attend networking events.
-There are many business people who are already signed on to help the students of the WEA in some capacity.
+There are many business people who are already signed on to help Openground students in some capacity.

 Access to Start-Up Capital

-If your company is unsuccessful in gaining any finance, you will stay in the WEA and continue with your learning and mentoring to get your business up and running, you will need to find an alternative source of capital to do so.
+If your company is unsuccessful in gaining any finance, you will stay in Openground and continue with your learning and mentoring to get your business up and running, you will need to find an alternative source of capital to do so.